Aircloak/aircloak/ci/README.md

     ```

 5. As the `ci` user, create the `/home/ci/aircloak_ci` folder, and in that folder invoke `git clone git@github.com:aircloak/aircloak build`
-6. Install the [asdf](https://github.com/asdf-vm/asdf) tool and the required plug-ins (Erlang, Elixir, node).
-7. If the server name has changed, you need to update the `ci/production.sh` on the development machine.
+6. If the server name has changed, you need to update the `ci/production.sh` on the development machine.

 At this point, you can deploy the system from your development machine.